astorDev/nist/dotnet/logging/docs/req-resp.md

 | Request Duration   | ✅                                    | ✅         |
 ```

-And here's the final version of the `Program.cs`
+And for a quick reference here's the final `Program.cs`:

 ```csharp
 using Microsoft.AspNetCore.Mvc;